2025 Annual General Meeting minutes

 Financial Report, presented by Lisa Fast

-(Brian Cook, Treasurer was unable to attend)
+(Brian Cook, Treasurer, was unable to attend)

 Summary:

 - The Lake Association has accounts with Desjardins.
-At June 30, 2025 the chequing account balance was x and the savings account was $x ($2,000 was transferred from the savings account to the chequing account on 21-Jun-2025)
+At June 30, 2025 the balance was **$6,402.31

-- Our usual expenses included water testing ($419), extra e-coli testing in July $464, membership in Quebec Coop de solidarité en protection de ‘eau Rappel($200), removal of milfoil clippings ($359), cutter repairs ($105) and Entreprise Quebec annual registration ($39) for total expenses of $1,591.35
+- Our usual expenses included water testing ($883.55), membership in Quebec Coop de solidarité en protection de ‘eau Rappel ($200), buoys and milfoil work ($359), and Entreprise Quebec annual registration ($39) for total expenses of $1,626.75

 Motion to accept Treasurer’s report